postgres-initial-linux-configuration-guide.webp

 Using Vue without a build step

-Background I would like to share my experience using Vue 2 without a build step in my project and factors using this approach.
+Background I would like to share my experience using Vue 2 without a build step in my project and the key factors behind this approach.
 I started experimenting with Vue.js (Vue 2) back in 2020.
-One of the nice feature of Vue is the ability to use the framework directly into HTML page without a build tool (compilation).
-This particular feature is the deciding factor why I selected this framework in migrating a jQuery based web application.
+One of the nice features of Vue is the ability to use the framework directly into HTML page without a build tool (compilation).
+This particular feature was the deciding factor in selecting this framework in migrating a jQuery-based web application.
 I also considered how easy it is to learn and train my team. ...

 October 25, 2023 · John Pili